samedayramps/samedayramps-application/EMAIL_SETUP.md

 ## Email Templates

-Both emails use plain text format for maximum compatibility.
+Both emails use professional plain text format optimized for spam filter compliance.
 The templates include:

+- Clear section headers and formatting
-- Customer information
+- Complete customer and project information
-- Quote details
-- Pricing (when available)
+- Detailed pricing breakdown (when available)
-- Contact information
+- Professional contact information and branding
-- Next steps
+- Clear next steps and call-to-action
+- No emojis or special characters that trigger spam filters

 ## Troubleshooting